aj47/gsuite-agent/README.md

             - **Data Channels**: Create WebRTC data channels for sending and receiving messages.
             - **Real-Time Updates**: Use WebRTC for real-time chat updates without refreshing the page.

+## Setup Instructions

+### AWS Services
+To integrate AWS services such as DynamoDB, Lambda, and API Gateway, follow these steps:
+1. Set up an AWS account and configure the AWS CLI with your credentials.
+2. Create a DynamoDB table named `GSAAppData` with the specified attributes and keys.
+3. Deploy Lambda functions for the authentication, task, and chat endpoints using the AWS Management Console or AWS CLI.
+4. Set up API Gateway to route requests to the appropriate Lambda functions.

+### WebRTC
+For WebRTC integration, including signaling server setup and peer connections:
+1. Deploy a signaling server that can handle WebRTC offer, answer, and ICE candidate messages.
+2. Use the WebRTC API in the frontend to establish peer-to-peer connections between users.
+3. Implement data channels for sending and receiving messages in real-time.

 ## Frontend Screens
 1. **Home Screen**:
    - Overview of all tasks.